HackYourFuture/Node.js/week2/LESSONPLAN.md

 ## Build with students

-* Todo app with the four basic operations, no saving/reading to/from file,
+* library app with the four basic operations, no saving/reading to/from file,
   * make sure to explain how routes are defined (verb + url)
   * how request body can be get
   * how parameters can be extracted from the url (:id)